LozenChen/TAS-Helper/README.md

 - Laggy when there are too many spinners (e.g. Strawberry Jam GrandMaster HeartSide) -> Partially solved in v1.4.7

-- Hotkeys can't work after several savestates -> Seems fixed in v1.5.7
+- Hotkeys can't work after several savestates -> Should be totally fixed in v1.6.5.

 - TAS Helper does not save settings (change settings in the menu) when closing game with the X instead of the exit button in game -> Can't reproduce.
 It's said that turning off and on tashelper after changing settings will work.
+After several changes on settings system, i guess this bug should be addressed after v1.6.5.

 - YamlException in Log.txt. -> fixed in v1.6.5